Canon 5DS vs 5D Mark IV

 Feature comparison: Canon 5DS vs 5D Mark IV

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 5DS and the 5D Mark IV are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.71x).
 The adjacent table lists some of the other core features of the Canon 5DS and Canon 5D Mark IV along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 5D Mark IV has a touchscreen, while the 5DS has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.